Prepaid vs Postpaid WiFi: Understanding Your Options

 Choosing the right internet provider also starts with deciding between prepaid vs postpaid WiFi.
 Check out this quick comparison

-Pros of Prepaid WiFI:
+Pros of Prepaid WiFi:

 Cons of Prepaid WiFi: